 How does your site stack up against the competition?

-We review competitor websites to see what works and what doesn’t, taking inspiration from those who are nailing it and learn lessons from those doing… not so great.
+We review competitor websites to see what works and what doesn’t.
+We take inspiration from those who are nailing it and learn lessons from those doing… not so great.

 Julian Dye, Digital Designer, LEAP